 - b.
+Class B Uniform Summer: shall consist of the short-sleeve 5.11 Taclite B Uniform shirt and uniform trousers.
+Either a V-neck T-shirt or black crew-neck T-shirt is authorized for wear. - c.
+Class B Alternate Uniform Summer: shall consist of the approved external vest carrier and the First Tactical V2 Polo and Pants or the 5.11 Tactical Short Sleeve PDU Rapid Shirt and Pants Uniform.
+Either a V-neck T-shirt or black crew-neck T-shirt is authorized for wear. - d.
 Class B Uniform Winter: shall consist of the long-sleeve uniform shirt and uniform trousers.
-The black dickie, black mock-turtleneck, V-neck T- shirt, or black crew- neck T-shirt shall be worn with the uniform.
+The black dickie, black mock-turtleneck, V-neck T-shirt, or black crew- neck T-shirt shall be worn with the uniform.
+Officers, Sergeants and Lieutenants are required to utilize the 5.11 Tactical Long Sleeve PDU Rapid Shirt and Pants Uniform.
 All dickies and mock-turtlenecks shall have the initials "DPD" embroidered on the front left side of the collar.
 The initials shall be silver in color for officers and gold in color for sergeants and above.
 In order to insure uniformity, all embroidery shall be done by the Contract Vendor.
-Officers and Sergeants are required to utilize the 5.11 Taclite B Uniform for duty wear.
-Lieutenants have the option of utilizing the 5.11 Taclite B Uniform or the Class A Uniform for duty wear on a daily basis.
-Members of the Department that are of the rank of Captain and above are required to utilize the Class A Uniform when wearing a uniform. - c.
-The wearing of either short sleeves or long sleeves will be optional year round. - 4.
+Officers and Sergeants are required to utilize the 5.11 Taclite B Uniform. - e.
+Class B Alternate Uniform Winter: shall consist of the approved external vest carrier and the long-sleeved uniform shirt and uniform trousers.
+The black dickie, black mock-turtleneck, V-neck T-shirt, or black crew- neck T-shirt shall be worn with the uniform.
+Officers, Sergeants and Lieutenants are required to utilize the 5.11 Taclite B Long Sleeve or the PDU Rapid Long Sleeved Shirt and Pants Uniform. - 4.
 Class C Uniform: The Class C Uniform shall be authorized and approved by the Chief of Police for specialized units when the wear of the Class B Uniform would be impractical.
 The authorized Class C Uniforms for each unit is located in the appendix to this directive.

-B. Uniform
+C. Uniform